 Mission Statement: A Collective Journey in Film Photography

-The Film Photography Project informs, engages and inspires film enthusiasts of all levels.
-While promoting the viability of vintage cameras and film through product reviews, frequent giveaways and exchange programs, the FPP is building a community of photographers from around the globe to share their creative output, experiences and passion for film photography.
-The Project includes the Film Photography Podcast, the FPP Flickr Page, FPP YouTube Channel, Facebook page, Twitter account, newsletter and the Film Photography Project Store.
+The Film Photography Project informs, engages and inspires film shooters both novice and professional via our bi-weekly internet radio show, The Film Photography Podcast. via the show, FPP is building a community of photographers from around the globe to share their creative output, experiences and passion for ﬁlm photography.
+The Project also includes our film / camera giveaways, the FPP Flickr Page, FPP YouTube Channel, Facebook page, Twitter account, newsletter and the Film Photography Project Store.

 Film Photography Project Philosophy

-Keep it simple: The Film Photography Project aims to break down the complex and make it digestible even for the film novice without dumbing down the content.
-Sometimes it’s fun to explore complex territory like large format or chemistry, but always remember, you can keep it simple and still get amazing results.
+Keep it simple: Film Photography is Fun and we aim to break down the complex and make it digestible even for the film novice without dumbing down the content.
+Sometimes it’s exciting to explore complex territory like large format or chemistry, but always remember, you can keep it simple and still get amazing results.

 Super positive: The Film Photography Project and community members are all about sharing and keeping it positive.
 There is never a good reason to gripe or snipe—keep it positive.